-Please do not discuss the practice of, debate reasons for/against, or self identify as a homosexual while in Rwanda.
-Discussing homosexuality is taboo in African culture.
-We ask this not to suppress any individual, but rather to protect members of the LGTBQ community from receiving significant negative feedback.
+Please do not discuss the practice of, debate reasons for/against, or self identify as a member of the LGBTQ+ community while in Rwanda.
+Discussing sexuality is taboo in African culture.
+We ask this not to suppress any individual, but rather to protect members of the LGTBQ+ community from receiving significant negative feedback.

 If you have a tattoo that is prominently displayed, be prepared to answer questions about it.
 If the image is not appropriate, please cover it up.

 If you practice yoga, tai-chi, etc. while in Rwanda, please refer to it simply as exercise.
 The connotation of these activities and terms is spiritual rather than physical.

 Photos and Social Media